GLOBAL MARKETS-China slides again, Europe follows

 The CSI300 index of the largest listed companies in Shanghai and China’s other major market, Shenzhen, ended 8.5 percent lower.
 Japan’s Nikkei slipped more than 1 percent, while MSCI’s broadest index of Asia-Pacific shares outside Japan fell 1.6 percent.

-Both copper, for which Chinese demand is an important driver, and the broader Thomson Reuters CRB commodities index hit their lowest point in six years.
-Copper futures fell another 1 percent on Monday.
+Both copper, for which Chinese demand is an important driver, and the broader Thomson Reuters CRB commodities index hit their lowest in six years.
+Copper futures were down another 0.5 percent on Monday.

-“The drop in Chinese equities and the negative growth backdrop in China are clearly going to leave you very concerned about Chinese demand in the months ahead,” said Nic Brown, head of commodities research at Natixis.
+Despite the still patchy economic news, many analysts still expect the U.S. central bank to raise interest rates in September.

 Expectations of a hike have slowly pushed up U.S. Treasury yields and widened the dollar’s premium over the euro.
 But the euro has also tended to rise when investors get more concerned about global growth and rein in riskier bets, as they were doing on Monday.